-Trekking poles and hiking staffs are standard equipment for many walkers, hikers, trekkers, backpackers and snowshoers.
-The reasons why are simple: They enhance your stability and provide support on all types of terrain.
+Trekking poles, also know as hiking poles and hiking staffs are useful equipment for many hikers, walkers, trekkers, backpackers, snowshoers and even those that do not want to use a cane.
+The reasons why hiking poles are preferred are quite simple – they enhance your stability and provide support for your knees on all types of terrain.

-Trekking poles and hiking staffs will not decrease your overall energy expenditure since you’ll be using your arms more than you would when walking without poles.
+Trekking poles will not decrease your overall energy expenditure since you’ll be using your arms more than you would when walking without poles.
 They do, however, help distribute your energy usage in a way that can help your hiking endurance.

 Types of Trekking Poles

-Trekking Poles: Sold as a pair and used in tandem, trekking poles enhance your stability and can reduce force on your knees while hiking and backpacking.
-Most are adjustable in length and some include internal springs that absorb shock to further reduce impact.
+Trekking Poles: Trekking poles are usually sold as a pair and enhance your stability and can reduce force on your knees while hiking, walking or backpacking.
+Unlike fixed ski poles or wooden hiking sticks, trekking poles are adjustable in length and some include internal springs that absorb shock to further reduce impact.

-Hiking Staff: Sometimes called a walking staff or travel staff, this is a single pole that’s most effective when used on relatively flat terrain and with little or no load on your back.
+Hiking Staff: Sometimes called a walking staff, hiking stick, wooden stick or travel staff, this is a single pole that’s most effective when used on relatively flat terrain and with little or no load on your back.
 Hiking staffs are adjustable and some include a shock-absorbing feature.
-They may also include a built-in camera mount under the handle so the staff can be used as a monopod.
+Trekking pole and hiking staff manufacturers have started to integrate built-in camera mounts under the handle so the staff can be used as a monopod.

 Trekking Pole Features

 Adjustable: Most trekking poles adjust in length to enhance stability on different terrain.
-They generally adjust from about 24 to 55 inches long.
+Most trekking poles adjust from about 24 to 55 inches long.
 Typically, you will want to shorten the poles when going uphill and lengthen them when going downhill.
+Check out our how to use trekking poles article to learn more about their use.

-Shock-absorbing poles: These offer internal springs that absorb shock when you walk downhill.
+Shock-absorbing poles: Shock absorbing poles offer internal springs that absorb shock when you walk downhill.
 With most poles, this feature can be turned off when it’s not needed, like when you’re walking uphill.
 Shock absorption is recommended if you have weak or damaged ankles, knees or hips.
 It adds a bit to the cost of the poles.

-Standard poles: These do not have a shock-absorbing feature and are lighter and less expensive as a result.
+Non-Shock absorbing poles: These hiking poles do not have a shock-absorbing feature and are lighter and less expensive as a result.
 While they don’t absorb as much impact when going downhill, they do provide a similar level of balance and support as shock-absorbing poles.

 Accessory mounts: Some trekking poles and hiking staffs include built-in accessory mounts such as a camera mount under the handle, enabling the pole to be used as a monopod.